rdegges/rdegges-blog/articles/2010/non-profit-idea-neverending-charity.md

-Author: Randall Degges
+# Randall Degges

-Date: 2010-10-16 00:30
+## This is an archived post This is an archived post

-Slug: non-profit-idea-neverending-charity
+[Previous][]   [Index][]   [Next][]

-Tags: business, ideas
+### Non-Profit Idea: Neverending Charity

-Title: Non-Profit Idea: Neverending Charity
+October 15 2010, 5:30 PM  by Randall Degges

 I often have business / charity ideas that I would eventually like to act on.
 I (stupidly) never kept a record of them anywhere, until today.

 I ordered a new [Moleskine notebook][] from Amazon, and decided to use it as an idea notebook.
-So from now on, whenever I get a business / charity idea, I'll write it down in there, so that I can eventually I can either develop them myself, or cross them off my list as someone-else-already-implemented.
+So from now on, whenever I get a business / charity idea, I’ll write it down in there, so that I can eventually I can either develop them myself, or cross them off my list as someone-else-already-implemented.

-My first idea (I've had this floating around in the back of my head for quite some time now) is called...
+My first idea (I’ve had this floating around in the back of my head for quite some time now) is called…

 ## Neverending Charity